Market research in the marketing plan

 Where the business is now

-In terms of where the business is now, market research provides the data and facts, that you use to create an up-to-date situation analysis for your brand and business.
+In terms of where the business is now, market research provides the data you use to create an up-to-date situation analysis for your brand and business.

 This analysis needs to concisely share what’s going on in the market.